ProjectSerenity/firefly/README.md

 - `rustup override add nightly`
 - `rustup component add rust-src`
 - `rustup component add llvm-tools-preview`
-- `cargo install cargo-xbuild`
 - `cargo install bootimage`

-Building the kernel can then be performed using `cargo xbuild --release`, or running [`./kernel/build`](/kernel/build).
+Building the kernel can then be performed using `cargo build` and run using `cargo run`.

-# Running Firefly

-Firefly can be run with QEMU using the [`./kernel/run`](/kernel/run) helper script.
-Firefly has the following dependencies:

-- An Intel x86_64 processor, of Ivy Bridge generation or later
-- At least 128 MiB of RAM

 # Documentation